epochtalk/core-pg/test/SEEDING.md

 For seeding the test database.

 Seeding is designed to be readable and somewhat easily configurable.
-The current configuration style is as follows...
+The current fixture style is as follows...

-configuration.js
+fixture.js
 ```javascript
 module.exports = {
   run: [         // order in which to run "methods" on "data", by typeName